Falun Gong: Social practices

 Falun Gong differentiates itself from Buddhist monastic traditions in that it places great importance on participation in the secular world.
 Falun Gong practitioners are required to maintain regular jobs and family lives, to observe the laws of their respective governments, and are instructed not to distance themselves from society.
 An exception is made for Buddhist Bhikkhus and Bhikkhunīs, who are permitted to continue a monastic lifestyle while practicing Falun Gong.

 As part of its emphasis on ethical behavior, Falun Gong's teachings prescribe a strict personal morality for practitioners.
 They are expected to do good deeds, and conduct themselves with patience and forbearance when encountering difficulties.
 For instance, Li stipulates that a practitioner of Falun Gong must "not hit back when attacked, not talk back when insulted."
 In addition, they must "abandon negative thoughts and behaviors", such as greed, deception, jealousy, etc. The teachings contain injunctions against smoking and the consumption of alcohol, as these are considered addictions that are detrimental to health and mental clarity.
 Practitioners of Falun Gong are forbidden to kill living things—including animals for the purpose of obtaining food—though they are not required to adopt a vegetarian diet.

 In addition to these things, practitioners of Falun Gong must abandon a variety of worldly attachments and desires.
 In the course of cultivation practice, the student of Falun Gong aims to relinquish the pursuit of fame, monetary gain, sentimentality, and other entanglements.
 Li's teachings repeatedly emphasize the emptiness of material pursuits; although practitioners of Falun Gong are not encouraged to leave their jobs or eschew money, they are expected to give up the psychological attachments to these things.
-Similarly, sexual desire and lust are treated as attachments to be discarded, but Falun Gong students are still generally expected to marry and have families.
-All sexual relations outside the confines of monogamous, heterosexual marriage are regarded as immoral.